felwal/felwal.github.io/content/projects/avganar.md

 ## Process

-Developing for the Garmin ecosystem is ... not the best.
-Monkey C is like a combination of the worst parts of Java and Python.
-Layouts are calculated and drawn programatically.
-And developing for small round screens and limited memory was a challenge in itself.

-The ecosystem is also very unstandardised, different watches having different layouts and styles.
-I settled on making it standard-compatible with one version of the OS, at the same time keeping a unique flair.
+The Garmin ecosystem is very unstandardised, with different watches having different layouts and styles.
+I settled on making it standard-compatible with one version of the OS, while at the same time keeping a unique flair.

-### Loading ...

-A design challenge I encountered was indicating loading status without overriding the previous response with a "loading" message.
-Early user feedback made it clear that it was necessary to show in some way – but the standard "waiting for GPS" view didn't fit with my coloured panels.
-So I came up with this progress bar, integrated with the panels, indicating stage (GPS or API):

-{{< figrow force-row=true >}}
-    {{< figure src="/images/avganar-swe-stops-loading.png" >}}
-    {{< figure src="/images/avganar-departures-loading.png" >}}
-    {{< figure src="/images/avganar-departures-no-connection.png" >}}
-{{< /figrow >}}

-### Transport mode selection
+### Mode selection

 At one point the API was updated to require requesting one mode at a time.
 As such I had to (within the migration span of one month) restructure and design an interaction for this: